patrick-klein/script.library.integration.tool/README.md

 3. After installing the repo, "Library Tools repository" will be available in Kodi.

-4. While in Add-ons, go to Install from repository --> LibraryTools repository --> Program add-ons --> Select Library Integration Tool
+4. While in Add-ons, go to Install from repository --> Library Tools repository --> Program add-ons --> Select Library Integration Tool

 5. Open the settings for Library Integration Tool and choose a Managed Folder.
 This is where the metadata and stream files will be stored.
 I suggest you create a new folder near your existing media called "ManagedMedia", but any folder will work.